Quick and Easy DIY Kitchen Organization Ideas

-So I checked the labels on all of my plastic and looked for the right numbers and/or that it said BPA Free on it.
+One of the best ways to ensure the plastic you use is safe is to look for BPA-free products.
+I checked the labels on all of my plastic and looked for the right numbers and/or that it said BPA Free.

-Anything that I didn’t want that had “okay” numbers or was BPA Free on it I donated, and anything that wasn’t okay I recycled.
+Anything that I didn’t want that had “okay” numbers, or was BPA Free, I donated, and anything that wasn’t okay I recycled.

 I didn’t want to donate anything that wouldn’t be okay for anyone else to use.

-This is the bottom drawer in one of my cabinets.
-I have a lot of Pyrex glass wear and stacking is one of my big secrets.
+This is the bottom kitchen drawer in one of my cabinets.
+I have a lot of Pyrex glass wear and stacking is a great way to create extra space.
 Under my big mixing bowls, I stacked the lids, then placed the bowls on top.

-The other containers I stacked the like sized bowls/containers, and I used a separated plastic container to keep all of the lids organized.
+For the other containers I stacked similar items and sized bowls/containers, and I used a separate plastic container to keep all of the lids organized.

 This is the top drawer in that same cabinet and I used a stacking system here as well.
+This is an efficient way to make good use of your space.
 All of the lids that fit those stainless bowls are in order directly underneath them.
 My colanders/strainers are all stacked in the back.

-I have converted as much as I could to glass for storage.
+I have converted as much as I could to glass clear containers for storage.
 I love these Pyrex decorative containers that I got from Costco – they match my kitchen.

-Meaning some of my mixing bowl lids will fit some of those other bowl containers.
+So, some of my mixing bowl lids are the right size to fit some of the other containers.
+What a clever idea.
 This is really nice – grab and close.
 No worries about hunting for the right one.

-For my Corningware (which I’ve had for over 20 years) I have a special system for stacking them.
+For my Corningware (which I’ve had for over 20 years) I have a great option for stacking.

 I place the smaller size dish inside the larger dish.